logo

 The charge controller doesn't get much attention, but it's quietly doing one of the most important jobs in your system — protecting your batteries from overcharging and over-discharging every single day.

 A quality MPPT controller from a reputable brand (Zamdon, SRNE) is built to last well over a decade.
+Browse current models in our Charge Controller Finder.
 The key to longevity is heat management — charge controllers that run hot all the time degrade faster.
 Mount yours in a cool, shaded, well-ventilated location, and it will easily outlive your ROI period by many years.

 ✅